 Type 13 – Cottage

 Cottages are tiny old-fashioned houses often found in the countryside.

 England style cottages have their signature look of a small single room home with thick stone or brick walls, a thatched roof.

 Some wealthy people prefer to refer to their vacation properties as “the cottage,” which downplays what a luxurious vacation home is.

 Type 14 – Dormitory/Dorm

-Dormitories style accommodations are common on college and university campuses.
+Dormitories style accommodations are standard on college and university campuses.

 These are individual rooms within a large building.
 Students share a dorm with a roommate.

-The bathroom, kitchen, and common rooms are also shared.
+The bathroom, kitchen, and standard rooms are also shared.

 Students love living in the dormitory because of all the parties they had.